cse-labs/res-edge-labs/docs/README.md

 ## Overview

-Res-Edge is a system designed to facilitate the management of application deployments across one or multiple Kubernetes clusters by leveraging GitOps principles(/docs/gitops.md).
+Res-Edge is a system designed to facilitate the management of application deployments across one or multiple Kubernetes clusters by leveraging [GitOps principles](/docs/gitops.md).
 It aims to simplify the process of controlling which applications are deployed to each cluster within the fleet(s).

 Res-Edge features two primary components: